01 of 12

 02 of 12

-Two-toned azaleas blossoms make for very showy blooms in the flower garden.
-Don’t let the dainty appearance of these flowers fool you; this vigorous shrub is hardy to -40 degrees F. To ensure the max number of these buttery popcorn-toned blooms, plant your azalea where it will receive at least four hours of sun.Continue to 3 of 12 below.
+Two-toned azalea blossoms make for very showy blooms in the flower garden.
+Don’t let the dainty appearance of these flowers fool you; this vigorous shrub is hardy in minus 40 degrees weather.
+To ensure the max number of these buttery popcorn-toned blooms, plant your azalea where it will receive at least four hours of sun.Continue to 3 of 12 below.

 03 of 12